Web inventor Tim Berners-Lee wins top computing prize

 The Association of Computing Machine granted Berners-Lee the 2016 A.M.
 Turing Award on Tuesday, an honor that carries a $1 million prize as well as plenty of prestige.
 It's named for Alan Turing, the UK researcher who helped to crack Germany's Enigma code in World War II and who was instrumental in conceiving the fundamental design of computers.

 Berners-Lee created the web's two seminal components: HTML (Hypertext Markup Language), the rules for describing how to construct a web page, and HTTP (Hypertext Transfer Protocol), which governs how a web browser fetches a web page from a website.
-He also came up with the URL -- Uniform Resource Locator -- that gives everything on the web an address.
+He also came up with the URL (Uniform Resource Locator), which gives everything on the web an address.
 Together, the three technologies mean you can click or tap hyperlinks to hop endlessly across the world's gargantuan repository of information.

+Some of the ideas had been kicking around academia, but Berners-Lee refined them and transformed them into something practical: a way for researchers at the CERN particle accelerator laboratory near Geneva, Switzerland, to share information.

 The web is notable for being built largely on open standards anybody can implement without paying a cent -- a strong contrast to how the software and networking businesses worked in the 1980s and 1990s.
 Companies like Google hold a lot of power, but still today, no single company controls the web the way Apple controls what you can see or do on an iPhone.